-Cold weather hazards can include slippy surfaces, freezing temperatures & potential electricity cuts – the potential repercussions of which can be made less severe, if you’re the owner of a pendant alarm.
+Hazards during adverse weather can include slippy surfaces, freezing temperatures & electricity cuts.
+The potential repercussions of these can be made less severe, by wearing a pendant alarm.

 #1 Test your pendant alarm button (ideally before the storm)

-This first one is pretty basic advice …if you have a telecare system or monitored alarm at home, you should be carrying out regular test calls anyway (once a month is a good rule of thumb).
-But if you know bad weather is on the way, you might be wise to put in another quick test call to your 24-hr monitoring centre, particularly if you are in any doubt that your alarm button is functioning correctly.
-You can tell the call-handler that your just checking all is in order with your alarm given the recent weather warnings.
+If you have a telecare system or monitored alarm at home, you should carry out regular test calls to your telecare provider, usually around once a month.
+But if you think bad weather is on the way, you might want to do an extra test call, to ensure your alarm button is functioning correctly.
+Explain to the the call-handler that you’re just checking that your alarm is working, before or during the storm.

 #3 If the lights go out & you’re in potential danger, don’t hesitate to press your alarm button

-#4 Always wear your pendant alarm button outside your home
+#4 Always wear your pendant alarm when you’re outdoors, around your home

-Hopefully you’ll be well prepared & won’t need to go outdoors for any reason during the wintry weather, particularly if it’s icy.
-However, if you do go outside, even if its just a few steps from the door, we can’t emphasise enough the importance of wearing your alarm button to call for help if you need it.
-Even the most basic alarm button alarm (or those that are older) will work for a minimum of 50 meters from the base-unit (that’s line of sight distance, i.e. with nothing in-between).
+If you need to go outside during bad weather, even if its just a few steps from the door, you should always wear your alarm button, to call for help if you need it.
+Even the most basic alarm button alarm should work for a minimum of 50 meters from the base-unit (that’s line of sight distance, i.e. with nothing in-between).
 However newer, quality pendant alarms can have line of sight range of up to 300 meters.
 For instance, the Bosch Tx transmitter supplied by our Sponsor, TASK Community Care has a maximum range in free field of 300 meters.